-They had college degrees, a cozy home in the suburbs, and dreams of raising a family together.
+They had college degrees, a cozy house in the suburbs, and dreams of raising a family together.
 There was just one thing holding them back: over $120,000 in consumer debt.

-Considering that the average American household carries $137,063 in debt, they were on par with national statistics.
-Still, the weight of their debt gnawed at them more with each passing day.
+That figure isn’t that unusual, considering that the average American household carries $137,063 in debt.
+Still, their debt weighed at them more with each passing day.

 “It was overwhelming,” Aja told me.
 “When I had my first child, I knew that I wanted to stay home with her.
 By the time my second child came, I felt the urge to also homeschool our kids.
 With debt, it would be next to impossible to do these things.”

-So Aja and Kelvin made a decision that few in their position would even conceive; they would tackle their debt and pay off their loans early so Aja could stay at home with their girls.
+So Aja and Kelvin made a decision that few would even consider; they would tackle their debt and pay off their loans early so Aja could stay at home with their girls.

-Not only did they accomplish their goal of paying off all $120,000+ of their original debt.
+The plan worked.
+They paid off all $120,000 of their original debt.
 Along the way, they traveled as a family, learned how to leverage their skills to make more money, and overcame the inevitable challenges on the road to debt freedom.